diku-dk/futhark-website/blog/2026-02-04-when-cost-models-hit-the-wall-clock.md

 By Futhark's cost model, this function has *O(n)* work, but only *O(1)* span, meaning it should in some sense be faster, or at least scale better.
-Yet I am *deeply* suspicious of this, as it is essential a many-to-one communication, which does not intuitively seem like it should be constant to be.
+Yet I am *deeply* suspicious of this, as it is essentially a many-to-one communication, which does not intuitively seem like it should be constant to be.
 Also, the GPU code that comes out of this will consist of many threads writing to the exact same spot in memory.
 This will work, because they all write the same `true`